csecutsc/utscode2/README.md

 $ vagrant ssh
 ```

-Problems will be under utscode2 where you can run all of `problemtools` provided by Kattis.
+Problems will be under `utscode2` where you can run all Kattis [problemtools](https://github.com/Kattis/problemtools).